Here I’ve created a list of the three best Arch-based user-friendly Linux distributions that you should try out.

 Manjaro is the most popular Arch-based Linux distribution.
-It provides all the benefits of an Arch operating system, but with an especial emphasis on stability, user-friendliness, and accessibility for newcomers and experienced users alike.
+It provides all the benefits of an Arch operating system but emphasizes stability, user-friendliness, and accessibility for newcomers and experienced users alike.

 By default, Manjaro comes packed with a solid selection of software.
-In fact it pre-loads almost all necessary applications.
-So, you do not need to additionally install anything else.
+Moreover, it pre-loads almost all necessary applications.
+So, you do not need to install anything else additionally.

 - A complete desktop out of the box.